-Jean-Antoine Girault aims to identify the intracellular signalization mechanisms which underlie long term behavioral changes.
-The ability of the nervous system to adapt to a variable environment indeed depends on the modulation and plasticity of synapses between these neurons, which is regulated by their activity and by multiple neuromodulators.
+Jean-Antoine Girault aims to identify the intracellular signaling mechanisms which underlie long term behavioral changes.
+The ability of the nervous system to adapt to a variable environment depends on the modulation and plasticity of synapses between these neurons, which is regulated by their activity and by multiple neuromodulators.

-Long term changes also involve morphological modifications and variations in the translation of proteins and transcription of genes.
+Long term changes also involve morphological modifications and variations in protein translation and gene transcription.

 Current research in the lab includes genome-wide studies of cell type-specific transcription and epigenetic modifications in basal ganglia, as well as exploration of the role of tyrosine kinase Pyk2 in neuronal properties and neurodegenerative diseases.

-The ability of the nervous system to adapt to a variable environment depends on the modulation and plasticity of the synapses between these neurons, which is regulated by their activity and by multiple neuromodulators.
+The ability of the nervous system to adapt to a variable environment depends on the modulation and plasticity of the synapses between these neurons, which are regulated by their activity and by multiple neuromodulators.
+Intracellular signaling pathways essential for these adaptations include the regulation of protein phosphorylation.
 Durable changes also involve morphological modifications and variations in protein translation and gene transcription.
-Intracellular signalling pathways essential for these adaptations include the regulation of protein phosphorylation.
-Jean-Antoine Girault leads a team with Denis Hervé whose goal is to identify the intracellular signalling mechanisms underlying long-term behavioural changes.
+Jean-Antoine Girault leads a team whose goal is to identify the intracellular signaling mechanisms underlying long-term behavioral changes.

-Their main model of study is the striatum, which plays an essential role in movement control, motivation, habit formation and procedural memory.
+Their main model of study is the striatum, which plays an essential role in movement control, motivation, habit formation, and procedural memory.
 The striatum is the entry structure of the basal ganglia, a complex set of neural loops with a proposed function of action selection.
-The main neurons of the striatum are the medium-size GABAergic neurons (medium-size spiny neurons) which integrate the sensorimotor information of the glutamatergic fibers coming from the cerebral cortex and the thalamus, with the reward prediction error provided by dopaminergic afferents.
+The main neurons of the striatum are the striatal projection neurons (SPNs) a.k.a. medium-size GABAergic neurons (medium-size spiny neurons) which integrate the sensorimotor information of the glutamatergic fibers coming from the cerebral cortex and the thalamus, with the reward prediction error provided by dopaminergic afferents.

 Dopamine controls the function of striatal neurons and their long-term plasticity, thus contributing to reinforcement learning.
 Addictive drugs hijack these normal processes by directly increasing extracellular dopamine.
 Dopamine is also necessary for the initiation and execution of movement.
 Its absence is responsible for Parkinson’s disease.

-The team’s work has contributed to the identification of signalling pathways activated by dopamine receptors and other neurotransmitters.
+The team’s work has contributed to the identification of signaling pathways activated by dopamine receptors and other neurotransmitters.
 These pathways involve the G(alpha)olf protein, the protein kinases PKA (activated by cAMP) and ERK (extracellular signal-regulated kinase), and the regulation of protein phosphatase 1 by DARPP-32 (dopamine- and cAMP-regulated phosphoprotein, 32 kDa).
-The team identified some functionally important targets of these signalling pathways, particularly in the nucleus, and highlighted the multiple signalling differences between the two main populations of striatum exit neurons, striatonigraux (expressing the D1 receptor) and striatopallidals (D2 receptor).
-These signalling pathways contribute to the long-lasting effects of addictive drugs, the onset of L-DOPA-induced abnormal movements (dyskinesias), and the effects of antipsychotic drugs.
+The team identified some functionally important targets of these signaling pathways, particularly in the nucleus, and highlighted the multiple signaling differences between the two main populations of SPNs, striatonigral (expressing the D1 receptor) and striatopallidal (D2 receptor).
+These signaling pathways contribute to the long-lasting effects of addictive drugs, the onset of L-DOPA-induced abnormal movements (dyskinesia), and the effects of antipsychotic drugs.
+Using confocal and multiphoton imaging of biosensors analyzed the dynamics of intracellular signaling from synapses to nuclei and revealed the importance of dendrite geometry.

-The team is also studying the role and regulation of non-receptor tyrosine kinases FAK (focal adhesion kinase) and Pyk2.
-It has recently clarified the molecular mechanisms of AKF activation and Pyk2 nuclear translocation.
+The lab is also studying the two related non-receptor tyrosine kinases FAK (focal adhesion kinase) and Pyk2.
+It has recently clarified the molecular mechanisms of activation of these kinases and showed Pyk2 nuclear translocation.
+Recent work identified the role of Pyk2 in hippocampal synaptic functions and learning and memory as well as their alterations in Alzheimer’s and Huntington’s disease.

-Jean-Antoine Girault’s team uses a combination of experimental approaches ranging from biochemistry and molecular genetics to the study of behaviour and functional anatomy.
+To carry out these projects Jean-Antoine Girault’s group combines multiple approaches from biochemistry and molecular genetics to behavioral studies and functional anatomy.

-The research pursued by Jean-Antoine Girault’s team is providing a better understanding of the pathophysiological mechanisms of diseases affecting the basal ganglia, particularly Parkinson’s disease and drug addiction.
-It is making it possible to propose new therapeutic approaches in these diseases and to better understand the mechanisms of action of neuroleptics or L-DOPA.
-This research also has more general applications, particularly in the field of cancer, due to the involvement of the same signalling pathways in the control of numerous cellular properties.
+The research pursued by Jean-Antoine Girault’s team provides understanding of the pathophysiological mechanisms of diseases affecting the basal ganglia, particularly Parkinson’s disease, primary dystonia and drug addiction.
+It is makes it possible to propose new therapeutic approaches in these diseases and provides information about the actions of currently used drugs.
+Work on Pyk2 is also relevant for the pathophysiology of neurodegenerative diseases such as Alzheimer’s and Huntington’s diseases.

-• 1986 Ph.D. in Health and Life sciences, Molecular and Cellular Pharmacology, University Paris 6, France, Marie-Jo Besson’s lab
+• 1986 Ph.D. in Health and Life sciences, Molecular and Cellular Pharmacology, University Paris 6, France, Jacques Glowinski’s lab Marie-Jo Besson’s group, Collège de France, Paris.

 • Brixham Foundation Price, attributed by the Foundation for Medical Research, 2016